COVID-19: FG, states, World Bank brainstorm on inclusive economic recovery agenda

 He listed various programmes and policies of his ministry which he noted had “a robust process to reach the downtrodden“ in addition to collaboration with the Bank of Industry (BOI), and other partners.

-Meanwhile, the Minister of State for Budget and National Planning, Clem Agba said the stressed that the initiative was meant to provide members of the National Steering Committee of NCARES the opportunity to review the work the Preparatory Team had done in the last two months.
+Meanwhile, the Minister of State for Budget and National Planning, stressed that the initiative was meant to provide members of the National Steering Committee of NCARES the opportunity to review the work the Preparatory Team had done in the last two months.

-Agba said lockdowns crumbled economic activities, causing massive job losses and supply chain disruptions to compound existing poverty and vulnerability levels in the nation before COVID-19.
+Agba said lockdowns crumbled economic activities across the nation, thereby causing massive job losses and supply chain disruptions to compound existing poverty and vulnerability levels in the nation before COVID-19.

 He explained that the best approach to fighting recession was investments, stating that putting more funds into economic growth was the only known stimulant for recovery.